Container Gardening for Beginners – How to Start a Container Garden

 Starter kit checklist

 You only need a short list to get growing.
-Keep it durable and easy to store.
+Keep it durable, easy to store, and sized for the number of pots you can actually monitor.

-• Two mid-size containers with factory drainage holes
+• Two or three mid-size containers with factory drainage holes

-• Saucers that fit without trapping standing water
+• Saucers that protect surfaces without trapping standing water

 • Bagged potting mix labeled for containers